top of page

 Consider this case study: This is a real story of a marginalized group whose views were disregarded, though their perspective had great value.
 A global organization's machining plant in an isolated area had early success, but lackluster sales performance in recent history.
 There was a story of a visiting manager observing an operator running a machine without tooling; the machine was running with no output for "hours".
 The conclusion was this was done to "game" the system and increase the asset uptime, with no production.
 This same story circulated as an explanation of the lower performance, and became a legendary expression of the resistance in the plant.
 The same story was told by sales, engineering, quality, and executive groups-even multiple vice presidents.
 It was told multiple times by different people as the observer, or as their coworker as the observer.
 A third-party investigation revealed the machinists were being subjected to overengineered equipment with insufficient installation, operational, and performance handshake, orders scheduled with no available tooling or raw material, drastically insufficient equipment maintenance, and machine programming that would not yield parts in specification, and often result in crashes of the tooling with the workpiece, or chuck.
 What was this company's next action?
 They locked the machinists out of the programs to prevent revisions.
 True story.

 This case study illustrates all of the dangers of local narratives.
 No idea if the operator story was true; it may very well have been.
-If it was, the two main questions were: (1) What was the thinking involved in doing this?, and (2) What is the link between spindle time and sales?
+If it was, the main questions were: (1) What was the thinking involved in doing this (the observer did not report it directly, nor interact with the operator)?, and (2) What is the link between spindle time and sales?
 These manufacturing work conditions were just issues that needed resolved, but the environment was not conducive to collaboration.
 When we exclude a specific group due to preconceived notions or assumptions of their motivations, we miss important information, increase cognitive bias, prolong problems, reinforce poor performance, and increase workplace stress unnecessarily.

 Addressing the impact of local narratives and metanarratives takes a multiprong approach that decentralizes power, diversifies thinking, challenges truth and status quo, and institutes pluralism.
 Here are specific approaches to decrease the impact of local and metanarratives.